Gay Men with Depression: Overcoming Fears of Psychiatric Medications and Making Them Work for You

-In my psychotherapy practice as a long-time (25 years) specialist in therapy for gay men and gay male couples, I’ve been concerned lately especially about two clients who have been suffering from depression (another article on depression is here), with all the classic symptoms.
+In my psychotherapy practice as a long-time (25 years) specialist in therapy for gay men and gay male couples, I’ve been concerned lately especially about two clients who are gay men with depression (another article on depression is here), with all the classic symptoms.
 These include waking up and feeling sad about the day, having trouble sleeping, losing interest in activities/hobbies they used to find pleasurable, losing interest in sex, feeling fatigued and not getting stuff done, “phoning it in” at work, being irritable, feeling ambivalent about their jobs and relationships, not having a sense of the future, and being hounded by persistent negative thoughts about themselves, the world around them, and their future.
 While they can be in therapy, and we can be doing some good work in terms of Cognitive-Behavioral Therapy, there always remains the idea of should these guys be evaluated by a psychiatrist for the use of antidepressant medications.

 The reason why I often recommend a consultation appointment with a psychiatrist (who is a type of specialist MD, like a “cardiologist” is an MD who treats problems with the heart, and a “dermatologist” is an MD who treats problems with the skin) is because over my long career, when I’ve seen a client get prescribed just the right medication, and it has a good effect (what we call the “response” to the medication), the difference in the person’s quality of life can be dramatic, a night-and-day difference in their subjective mood and functioning: they just “feel better” (and function better) overall, sometimes in ways they can’t always describe, but they smile when they try!
 It’s this effect – seeing one of my regular clients come into the therapy room and smile or crack a joke for the first time in ages, sometimes in the whole time I’ve known them – that is especially rewarding.
 I always say, in the treatment of depression (or other conditions, like OCD, ADD, Bipolar Disorder, etc.) that there are things that therapy can do that a pill can’t, and there are things a pill can do that therapy can’t (or at least faster).